BOTTLING INTERNATIONAL LTD – TERMS AND CONDITIONS OF SUPPLY OF GOODS AND SERVICES

 (e) the Customer alters such Products without the written consent of the Supplier; or

-(f) the Products differ from the Specification as a result of changes made to ensure they comply with Applicable Law.
+(g) the Products differ from the Specification as a result of changes made to ensure they comply with Applicable Law.
+Note – customer will be notified with best endevours and customer should inform supplier if production should be halted.

 5.7 Where International Article Number (also known as European Article Number) codes and symbols are applied to the Products, the Supplier will not be liable for any loss or damage suffered by the Customer arising out of the use of such codes save where the codes or symbols have been incorrectly applied by the Supplier in which case the Supplier’s liability will be limited to replacement of the Products or issuing a credit note for the proportion of the Price relating to the Products in question against any invoice raised for such Products.

-(a) the Customer will retain at least 1 sample of each Product for the length of the Product’s shelf-life (i.e. until the expiry of its best before end date);
+(a) the Customer will retain at least 10 samples of each Product for the length of the Product’s shelf-life (i.e. until the expiry of its best before end date);

 (b) if the Customer alleges a quality defect in respect of the Product, it will contact the Supplier in writing to notify the Supplier of the alleged defect and the Supplier will examine its own sample;